-Martin L. Monaco, Jr. is a shareholder on the Corporate and Health Law groups at Wilentz, Goldman & Spitzer, P.A.
-Martin is an experienced attorney dedicated to representing healthcare providers in a broad spectrum of legal areas, including governance, regulatory compliance, tax matters, joint ventures, and mergers and acquisitions.
+Martin L. Monaco, Jr. is a shareholder in the Corporate and Health Law groups at Wilentz, Goldman & Spitzer, P.A.
+Martin is an experienced attorney dedicated to representing healthcare providers and all types of business clients in a broad spectrum of legal areas, including governance, regulatory compliance, tax matters, joint ventures, and mergers and acquisitions.

 Holding both an MBA and an LL.M. in taxation, Martin brings a wealth of knowledge to his national practice, offering strategic legal counsel rooted in a pragmatic understanding of the ever-evolving demands of the healthcare sector.
-In his diverse practice, Martin provides guidance to various participants in the healthcare landscape, ranging from hospitals and nursing homes to universities, ambulatory surgery centers, medical device companies, specialty pharmacies, and both single and multi-specialty medical practices.
+In his diverse practice, Martin provides guidance to various participants in the healthcare landscape, ranging from hospitals and nursing homes to universities, ambulatory surgery centers, ambulatory imaging centers, medical device companies, including submission of applications to the FDA, specialty pharmacies, and both single and multi-specialty medical practices.

-As a trusted advisor, Martin extends his experience to nonprofit private, and public foundations of all sizes.
+As a trusted advisor, Martin extends his experience to non-profit private and public foundations of all sizes.
 His focus includes navigating complex tax issues such as private inurement, private benefit, executive compensation, and excess benefit transactions.
-Additionally, he addresses unrelated business income taxation, joint ventures, conflicts of interest, and governance matters, ensuring comprehensive legal support for organizations.
+Additionally, he addresses unrelated business income taxation, joint ventures, conflicts of interest, and governance matters, ensuring comprehensive legal support for organizations of all sizes.

 An experienced tax lawyer, Martin advises clients in all areas of tax planning, compliance, controversy and litigation.
 Well versed in state and local, international and federal taxation, clients value his expansive knowledge of the intricacies of tax issues and his ability to navigate complex tax issues in all areas of taxation.

-With a keen awareness of the intricate nuances within the sector, Martin is committed to delivering strategic legal solutions tailored to meet the unique challenges of each client he serves.
+With a keen awareness of the intricate nuances of multiple sectors, Martin is committed to delivering strategic legal solutions tailored to meet the unique challenges of each client he serves.

 Speaking Engagements